 In this hyperactive market, customers often feel exploited.
-According to a study, 68% of times, customers leave a brand because they perceived the brand to be ignorant.
+According to a study, 68% of time, customers leave a brand because they perceived the brand to be ignorant.
 To avoid this mishap, brands need to empathize with their customers.
-To do so, the customer retention team has to segment the customers based on their behaviour towards the industry.
+To do so, the customer retention team has to segment the customers based on their behavior towards the industry.
 This segmentation can be based on the following:

 a) Purchasing Behaviour